Article by Angela Haldane

 A. Start off with a first aid kit from St Johns or Red Cross.
 Have a good stainless steel pair of tweezers, a crepe bandage 3 inch.
 Some steristrips, which are sterile plasters that will pull the two sides of a wound together.
 Telfa non stick dressing pads and sterile packs of gauze are also excellent along with some micropore tape.
 Have a variety of plasters ranging from opsite, to fabric elastoplast to bandaids.
 A pair of surgical gloves.
 Dettol antibacterial gel.
 All of these are available from the chemist.

-A good wound healing ointment is worthwhile like the Lucas Pawpaw ointment or Kiwiherb Calendula wound healing ointment, and comfrey ointment for bruising.
+A good wound healing ointment is worthwhile eg. Kiwiherb Calendula wound healing ointment, and Kiwiherb comfrey ointment for bruising.
 Make sure you have an ice pack in the freezer for all soft tissue injuries – (Rest, Ice, Compression, Elevation) – otherwise a bag of peas!

 Kiwiherb insect repellent and Skinnies natural sunblock are essential for the great outdoors.